project-feynman/v2/doc/never_abandon.md

 ---------------------------------------------------------------------------------------

 I met a freshman girl whose name I will not share here...
-Her charactor was symbolically appropriate too - a freshman who needed a sophomore.
+Her character was symbolically appropriate too - a freshman who needed a sophomore.
 A girl who needed a boy...
 The brutal truth is that - wanting to help doesn't mean you can help.
 And there's nothing worse than to not be able to do anything while watching someone else go through hell.